 The authority for foreign nationals checks your application to see whether the requirements for the right to freedom of movement are met.
 Following a positive check, you will receive a residency permit.

-Since 1 September 2011, citizens of Switzerland may choose whether they wish to receive the residency title in the form of a cheque card with additional electronic functions or in the current way on a model form.
-Further information concerning the residency title in the form of a cheque card can be obtained from "Apply for electronic residency title".
+You may choose whether you wish to receive the residency title in the form of a cheque card with additional electronic functions or in the current way on a model form.

 - Identity card or passport

 - If applicable, evidence of marriage to the person from whom you have derived your right of residence or proof that you are related to them.

 - Issuing and extension of the residency permit in the form of a cheque card: 28.80 euros

 - Issuing and extension of the residency permit on a model form: 8 euros

 The German original version of this text was drafted in close cooperation with the relevant departments.
 The Innenministerium released it on 27.02.2018.
 Only the German text is legally binding.
 The Federal State does not assume any liability for the translated texts.